NomaCMS

 Projects

-A project is the top-level container for everything in Noma.
+A project is the top-level container for everything in NomaCMS.
 Each project gets its own isolated database, API endpoints, settings, and credentials.
 One project typically maps to one website, app, or product.

 You can create multiple projects under your account.
 For example, a marketing site, a mobile app backend, and a documentation site can each be separate projects.